 Kei and his dedicated friends created the Association to cultivate civic culture and political awareness about Canadian politics in the Iranian community.
 They held events that engendered objective, honest and nonpartisan dialogue.
 The Civic Association of Iranian Canadians thus became a non-profit, non-religious, and non-partisan place for Iranian immigrants to learn, discuss and debate about the issues facing the Iranian-Canadian community.

-The Association held several seminars, information sessions, and all-candidates debates for the 2011 and 2015 federal elections, the 2013 provincial election and the 2014 municipal elections.
+The Association held several seminars, information sessions, and all-candidates debates for the 2011 and 2015 federal elections, the 2013 provincial election and the 2014 municipal elections, as well as the 2018 municipal elections and the 2019 federal elections.
 To ensure objectivity and nonpartisanship, the Association has always invited political candidates and representatives from all political parties.
 In addition to its status as a registered nonprofit, the Association also did not solicit or accept sponsorship or any other form of support from any political party or partisan groups.

 Individual members of the Association privately hold partisan political beliefs and support various political parties.
 Their political beliefs are personal and do not represent the views of the Association.